EdoPedrocchi/RicercaMente/Projects/IPO/indexIPO.md

 Predicting the success or failure of an IPO using machine learning, is it possible?
 We will start by analyzing the most important papers in the field, doing a literature review.
 Then, we will be the ones trying our hand at this endeavor and analyzing the results.
 If you want to help, you can contribute by improving each section of the paper.
-Learn more here.

 # LITERATURE REVIEW